benelser/pythonlambdas/README.md

-# pythonlambdas
+# Python Lambdas

-Collection of random lambdas
+This repo is a collection of random lambda functions I've written in python for some reason or another.